39th Regiment, 93d Infantry Division

 U.S. Army.
 “Sergeant Henry Johnson.”
 Accessed January 27, 2021. https://www.army.mil/medalofhonor/johnson/.

 Classroom and Research Materials:

 National Endowment for the Humanities.
-“African-American Soldiers After World War I: Had Race Relations Changed?” https://edsitement.neh.gov/lesson-plans/african-american-soldiers-after-world-war-i-had-race-relations-changed.
+“African-American Soldiers After World War I: Had Race Relations Changed?”
+Last modified July 9, 2019. https://edsitement.neh.gov/lesson-plans/african-american-soldiers-after-world-war-i-had-race-relations-changed.

 Articles and Publications: